-Revenues received from major third party customers that exceeded 10 percent of oil and gas sales are discussed below.
+Revenues received from major third party customers that exceeded ten percent of oil and gas sales are discussed below.
 No other third party customers individually accounted for more than ten percent of oil and gas sales.

-Sales to Plains Marketing LP accounted for 32 percent, 26 percent and 32 percent of the Partnership's oil and gas sales in 2006, 2005 and 2004, respectively.
+Sales to Shell Trading Company accounted for 35 percent of the Partners oil and gas sales in 2007.
+Sales to Plains Marketing LP accounted for 32 percent and 26 percent of the Partnership's oil and gas sales in 2006 and 2005, respectively.
 Sales to Morgan Stanley Capital Group accounted for 20 percent and 10 percent of 2006 and 2005 oil and gas sales, respectively.

 Effective November 1992, with Apache's and the Partnership's acquisition of an additional net revenue interest in Matagorda Island Blocks 681 and 682, a wholly-owned subsidiary of Apache purchased from Shell Oil Company (Shell) a 14.4 mile natural gas and condensate pipeline connecting Matagorda Island Block 681 to onshore markets.
-The Partnership paid the Apache subsidiary transportation fees of \$7,676 in 2006.
-The Partnership paid the Apache subsidiary transportation fees totaling \$15,185 in 2005 and \$31,008 in 2004 for the Partnership's share of gas.
+The Partnership paid the Apache subsidiary transportation fees of \$4,248 in 2007.
+The partnership paid the Apache subsidiary transportation fees totaling \$7,676 in 2006 and \$15,185 in 2005 for the Partnership's share of gas.
 The fees were at the same rates and terms as previously paid to Shell.